Beth Parks

 Beth Parks is an American physicist.
 She is a professor in the Department of Physics and Astronomy at Colgate University.
-She serves as the editor-in-chief of the American Journal of Physics.
+She serves as the editor-in-chief of the American Journal of Physics since September 1, 2020.
 In addition to her research, Parks supports physics education through multiple channels.

 Education and early career

 Born in Huntsville, Alabama, Parks attended Virgil I. Grissom High School.
-She earned an AB in Physics with a Certificate in Theater and Dance from Princeton University in 1988, an MA (1991) and PhD (1995) in Physics, from the University of California at Berkeley.
-She began her teaching career at St. Columbkille High School, in Massachusetts, 1988-89.
-After performing post-doctoral research at the Massachusetts Institute of Technology, she began physics at Colgate University in 1997.
+She earned an AB in physics with a certificate in theater and dance from Princeton University in 1988, an MA (1991) and PhD (1995) in physics, from the University of California at Berkeley.
+She began her teaching career teaching chemistry at St. Columbkille High School, in Massachusetts, 1988–89.
+After performing post-doctoral research at the Massachusetts Institute of Technology, she began as a faculty member in the Department of Physics and Astronomy at Colgate University in 1997.
+Parks is currently a professor.

 Research

 Her research has used time-domain terahertz spectroscopy to study single-molecule magnets and GHz resonators made from carbon nanotubes.
 She also has ongoing projects to quantify insulation in buildings and to make solar trackers appropriate for developing nations.
 Her design mounted solar panels so that they were balanced with a leaking bucket of water.
 The panels pivoted to face the sun as the leaky bucket reduced in weight during the day.

 Parks characterized a diffusion demonstration and studied air pollution in Uganda.